Visualising how Salmonella genes are regulated

-In a collaboration with scientists at the University of Liverpool, Dr Aoife Colgan and Assistant Professor Carsten Kröger (both of the Department of Microbiology, Trinity College Dublin) have determined the roles of the important regulatory systems that allow the human pathogen Salmonella Typhimurium to cause disease.
+In a collaboration with scientists at the University of Liverpool, Dr Aoife Colgan and Assistant Professor Carsten Kröger (both at the Department of Microbiology, Trinity College Dublin) have determined the roles of the important regulatory systems that allow the human pathogen Salmonella Typhimurium to cause disease.

 We know that bacterial pathogens kill millions of people each year, and that bacteria carry “virulence” genes that allow them to cause disease.
-During infection of humans with Salmonella, the switching on and off of these virulence genes is carefully regulated to ensure expression at the “right time and right place”, but how is this process controlled?
+During infection of humans with Salmonella , the switching on and off of these virulence genes is carefully regulated to ensure expression at the “right time and right place”, but how is this process controlled?

 Scientists based at the University of Liverpool and Trinity College Dublin have determined the roles of the important regulatory systems that allow the human pathogen Salmonella Typhimurium to cause disease.
 The team led by Professor Jay Hinton used the latest RNA-seq technology to study mutant bacteria that are unable to regulate key virulence processes, and defined the regulatory proteins that control expression of Salmonella coding genes and small RNAs during infection.